status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 The dimensions right now reads like a laundry list, and I'm not confident these are orthogonal considerations.
 Especially the "other considerations" section.
 Ideally there'd be just a few different dimensions that matter the most, with possible sub problems.
 A la principal component analysis, likely only a few really fundamental differences.
 Related to breaking things apart into similarties and differences.

 **4. Extend comparison with more applications and protocols.**
-E.g. Bittorrent, Git, Tribler, IPFS, Whispre, Status.
+E.g. Bittorrent, Git, Tribler, IPFS, Whisper, Status.
 Revisit Tox/TokTok.

 **5. Clarify requirements of sync protocol in question.**
 E.g. if it has transport requirements or certain protocol dependencies.
 This also relates to how tightly coupled a sync protocol is to other protocols.
 It is also relevant for engineering reality.